EnzymeFunctionInitiative/EST/docs/source/lib/EFI/GNT/Neighborhood.pm.rst

-           stop => 0, # end of sequence on genome in bp rel_start => 0, # start of sequence on genome in bp, accounting for a circular genome rel_stop => 0, # end of sequence on genome in bp, accounting for a circular genome type => "linear", "linear" or "circular"
-           seq_len => 0, # length of sequence in bp
-           pfam => "", # can be more than one family, separated by dash interpro => "" # can be more than one family, separated by dash
+           stop => 0, # end of sequence on genome in bp rel_start => 0, # start of sequence on genome in bp, accounting for a circular genome rel_stop => 0, # end of sequence on genome in bp, accounting for a circular genome type => "linear", # "linear" or "circular" indicating the genome type seq_len => 0, # length of sequence in bp pfam => "", # can be more than one family, separated by dash interpro => "" # can be more than one family, separated by dash